OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.notificationtargetstorage.list.md

 Promise&lt;{ \[key: string\]: unknown; }\[\]&gt;

-- an array of notification target.
-Or an empty array if nothing is stored.
+An array of notification target, or an empty array if nothing is stored.